1

 Standardizing data formats and structures is crucial for consistency.
 Raw data often comes in formats that may be incomplete or inaccurate.
 Normalization improves data quality by cleaning, organizing, removing duplicates, and resolving inconsistencies.
 Transformation then converts this cleaned data into a usable format suitable for analysis.
 These processes allow you to compare and combine data seamlessly, regardless of source.

 Topology plays a crucial role by determining the flow of data through an IT infrastructure.
-By mapping the network topology, you can strategically place data collection points to capture relevant data and ensure comprehensive coverage across the infrastructure.
+By mapping the network layout, you can place data collection points wisely.
+This helps capture important data and ensures full coverage across the system.

 Step 3.
 Process

 Use sophisticated tools and algorithms to process data and derive valuable insights.
-Preparing the data for analysis involves filtering out irrelevant data, sorting based on predefined criteria, and summarizing to reduce its volume while retaining important information.
+Preparing the data for analysis means removing irrelevant information.
+It also involves sorting the data according to specific criteria.
+Finally, we summarize the data to keep important details while reducing its size.
 These can include statistical analysis, machine learning, or other data mining techniques that identify trends, correlations, and patterns.

-Data processing retains only meaningful data for further analysis, making the aggregation process more efficient and manageable.
-Storage solutions such as databases, data warehouses, or data lakes must be scalable and efficient to handle the volume of collected data.
+Data aggregation processing retains only meaningful data for further analysis, making the aggregation process more efficient and manageable.
+Storage solutions like databases, data warehouses, and data lakes need to be scalable and efficient.
+They must handle the large amount of collected data.

 Step 4.
 Integrate and analyze